RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Computing-Bible-Translation-Lutheran-Connector.md

 There are many people who know a different _Danny_.
 Most people call me _Dan_ now.
 I'm the same person I've always been, but still _different_ somehow.
 There is no greater wisdom to be attained apart from fearing God and measuring your own heart and mind against the stories told by witnesses in the Bible.
 This is what sets _Dan_ apart from _Danny_... though I am badly tainted, my life reflects God's truth.

-It's been fifteen years since I submitted my life to Jesus Christ.
+It has been fifteen years since I submitted my life to Jesus Christ.
 Now I am called to extend Christ's offer of eternal life to some who believe Jesus to be silly and offensive, and to others who have never even heard His name.

 ## My name is Daniel Bidulock.
-I am computer programmer and [Wycliffe Bible Translator](https://www.wycliffe.ca/).
+I am a Web Developer and [Wycliffe Bible Translator](https://www.wycliffe.ca/).

 When God's Word takes root in your heart, you see the world clearly.
 You see God at work everywhere.
 For me, having read those first few verses, God was immediately revealed in music, movies, and television... none of which were _Christian_.
 To this day I point to the truths revealed to me by _The Matrix_, _Fight Club_, and a wonderful Canadian film called _Cube 2: Hypercube_.